 UNCLASSIFIED (U)

 Closed Meeting

 Pursuant to section 10(d) of the Federal Advisory Committee Act, 5 U.S.C.
-App § 10(d), and 5 U.S.C. § 552b(c)(1), it has been determined that this Board meeting will be closed to the public in the interest of national defense and foreign policy because the Board will be reviewing and discussing matters classified in accordance with Executive Order 12958.
-The purpose of the ISAB is to provide the Department with a continuing source of independent advice on all aspects of arms control, disarmament, political-military affairs, and international security and related aspects of public diplomacy.
-The agenda for this meeting will include classified discussions related to the Board’s ongoing studies on current U.S. policy and issues regarding arms control, international security, nuclear proliferation, and diplomacy.
+1009(d), and 5 U.S.C. § 552b(c)(1), it has been determined that this Board meeting will be closed to the public because the Board will be reviewing and discussing matters properly classified in accordance with Executive Order 13526.
+The purpose of the ISAB is to provide the Department with a continuing source of independent advice on all aspects of arms control, disarmament, nonproliferation, outer space, critical infrastructure, cybersecurity, the national security aspects of associated technologies, international security, and related aspects of public diplomacy.
+The agenda for this meeting will include classified discussions related to the Board’s ongoing studies on current U.S. policy and issues regarding biotechnology and military-civil fusion strategy, multilateral disarmament structures, and security cooperation and arms transfers.

+UNCLASSIFIED (U)